danger/swift/Documentation/guides/faq.html.md

 blurb: Common questions that come up in our GitHub issues.
 ---

+## Danger Swift takes a real long time to run

+First off, make sure you have build caching turned on for:

+- `./build` - for Swift PM, and compilation
+- `~/.danger-swift` - for Danger Swift's Dangerfile and dependency compilation

+Danger Swift has to compile code etc, which you want to be doing incrementally.

+Second, getting and using plugins does more work than you'd think.
+There is one key reason here:

+- As of Swift 4.2, including any dependency will clone every related dependency.
+Think of it as "I include Danger in my dependency tree, and suddenly I have to clone ~12 repos (~6 unrelated to danger) on every build."

+  This is currently the Swift PM dependency resolver being naive, and should get fixed in the future, build caching will work around it.
+We've got some code in Danger to try speed that up though.

 ## Can I use the same Dangerfile across many repos?

 Ish, it's currently quite complex to set up, but work is on-going on [Danger/Peril][peril].
 This is a hosted version of Danger which does not need to run on CI.
-Using Peril you can use Dangerfiles to reply to basically any GitHub webhook type.
+Using Peril you can use TypeScript Dangerfiles to reply to basically any GitHub webhook.

 ## I only want to run Danger for internal contributors